 Advanced detectors can be costly to install and maintain but typically provide efficiency and safety benefits.
 The suitability, number of detectors and their location must be assessed on a site by site basis.
 At new intersections, advanced detectors should generally be provided on arterial roads and any road with a posted speed limit above 50 km/h.

-Network operating plan

-The Hamilton network operating plan covers day to day operation of the network in a way that seeks to optimise the existing infrastructure and reflects the strategic priorities that have been assigned to each of the user modes by location and time of day.
-Any new or modified traffic signal site must be assessed against the strategic intentions discussed in the network operating plan to ensure that they will reflect the defined road user hierarchy and priorities.1.1.1.1
+Commissioning Items

+Power and Communications

+A separate metered power connection is required for each controller.
+This process typically takes 6 months and may need to be arranged prior to tendering.
+CTU or Tauranga CC (for Rotorua Lakes Council projects) can assist in arranging the power connection on request.

+Fibre connections can also be arranged by CTU or Tauranga CC (for Rotorua Lakes Council projects) on request, and typically take 3-6 months.

+Controller Information Sheet and Personality

+All Controller Information Sheet (CIS) and controller personality (“SFT”) is normally provided by CTU or Tauranga CC (for Rotorua Lakes Council projects), unless otherwise agreed by CTU or Tauranga CC (for Rotorua Lakes Council projects).
+This documentation must be requested at least 6 weeks prior to commissioning to allow sufficient time for development, reviews, and testing to take place.

+Traffic Signal Upgrades (SAT)

+All sites being upgraded or modified shall require completion of a ’Short Form Site Acceptance Test’.
+This form is provided by Hamilton City Council or Tauranga CC (for Rotorua Lakes Council projects) and can be completed either physically or via the online form.

-The procedure set out in the table below applies to all traffic signals that are to be managed by CTU, including traffic signals that are installed on other RCA networks such as the local State Highway network, Waipa District Council and Waikato District Council.
+The procedure set out in the table below applies to all traffic signals that are to be managed by CTU, including traffic signals that are installed on other RCA networks such as the local State Highway network, Waipā District Council and Waikato District Council.
+Rotorua Lakes Council traffic signals are managed by Tauranga CC.
 The table provides an overview of the entire process including the approvals and deliverables required to enable the traffic signals to be managed by CTU.